 The last metric is Pipeline-to-Quota ratio.
 This compares the total pipeline against the quota.
 As a benchmark, pipeline should be approximately 4x the quota target at all times.
 Sales Leaders use pipeline-to-quota ratio to ensure their team has enough ‘opportunities to make the number.
 It is also a metric used to hold Marketing accountable for providing 30% of the pipeline.

-Sales leaders are relentless about using data to managing sales performance, which in turn drives strategic decisions.
-If you are having difficulty managing sales metric, speak with Proaptivity today to find out how our CRM solutions can help.
-Contact us today on 028 90996 888 or at email@example.com
+Sales leaders are relentless about using data to manage sales performance.
+This in turn drives strategic decisions.
+If you are having difficulty managing sales metric, speak with us.

 Source: Sales Benchmark Index